nyx-project/vyhub-documentation/docs/index.md

 We developed VyHub to be as beginner-friendly as possible.
 Please read the [Quickstart](quickstart.md) guide to not miss anything in the setup process.

+## Questions Regarding the Payment of your VyHub Instance?

+VyHub instances are generally free to use, but there is a small commission on the money you make with the instance.
+So you only pay, when you make money.
+Please first read the [VyHub balance](central/account.md) guide.
+If you still have questions, please [contact](https://vyhub.net/support)  us.

 ## Contact

 Please contact us at <support@vyhub.net> or use the [Support Form](https://vyhub.net/support) for further information and support.